npelletm/EF-Designer-Extension-Starter-Kit/README.md

 EF Designer Extension Starter Kit
 =================================
-Updated June 2015
+Updated October 2018

-Entity Framework Designer Starter Kit for VS2012, VS2013 and VS2015
+Entity Framework Designer Starter Kit for VS2012, VS2013, VS2015 and VS2017

 There is a Starter Kit referred to in the MS documentation and in Visual Studio Gallery but I could not get it to work. http://code.msdn.microsoft.com/DesignerExtStartKit and http://archive.msdn.microsoft.com/DesignerExtStartKit http://msdn.microsoft.com/en-us/library/ee373851.aspx I think it was built for VS2010 RC.

-Both the VSIX manifest and the vstemplete files are now VS2012, VS2013 and VS2015 versions.
-The projects set for .NET 4.5, .NET 4.5.1 and .NET 4.6 correspondingly.
+Both the VSIX manifest and the vstemplete files are now VS2012, VS2013, VS2015 and VS2017 versions.
+The projects set for .NET 4.5, .NET 4.5.1, .NET 4.6 and .Net 4.6 correspondingly.

 I decided to recover the files from the original VSIX and enhance the starter kit to include a T4 template (that does nothing) and a designer property on a property.